BrewBlox/brewblox-documentation/docs/user/startup.md

 You can also install Brewblox on a Synology NAS, desktop computer, or laptop - as long as it's using Linux.
 :::

-## Step 1: Prepare the microSD card
+## Step 1: Format the microSD card

 Download the [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)